Customer surveys come in many shapes and sizes but customer feedback question mistakes tend to be the same and they repeat time and time again.

-These mistakes reduce the effectiveness of the feedback survey itself, waste your time and the customer’s.
+These mistakes reduce the effectiveness of the feedback survey, waste your time and the customer’s.

 1. Making Questions Mandatory

-I’ve written before about why you should not make your customer feedback questions mandatory and it remains one of the biggest feedback question mistakes people make when writing a survey.
+I’ve written before about why you should not make your customer feedback questions mandatory and it remains one of the biggest feedback question mistakes.

 - It is disrespectful to your customers